dominik-widmann/internet-monitor/README.md

 # internet-monitor
-Logs reachability of google server
+Logs reachability of the google server.